The USENIX Vail Computer Elements Workshop is a unique four day

 keynotes have been Seymour Cray, Gordon Moore, Burton Smith, and

-This year marks the 44 year of the workshop.
-The workshop will be held June 22-25, 2014 at the Christiania at Vail.
+This year marks the 45 year of the workshop.
+The workshop will be held June 28 - July 1, 2015 at the Christiania at Vail.
+The keynote will be by Whitfield Diffie on the Technology of Security

 The Program Chair is Mark S. Miller.
 This year's sessions are: